 Search and Rescue lets first responders practice navigating hazardous scenes and treating casualties with a limited set of resources.

-Triage gives hospital staff a chance to practice prioritizing just-injured casualties and provide initial life-sustaining interventions in a hospital setting.
+Triage gives hospital staff members a chance to practice prioritizing just-injured casualties and provide initial life-sustaining interventions in a hospital setting.

-Incident Command is designed for the personnel who manage the logistics of the medical response.
+Incident Command is designed for personnel who manage the logistics of the medical response.
 In a neighborhood-level aerial view of the disaster scene, users practice establishing casualty collection points, routing vehicles, and coordinating the transfer of medical resources.

 EFECTIVE is implemented in the Unity game engine and C#, making it compatible with a diverse set of hardware platforms